tecnico-sec/Project-Overview-2021_1/README.md

 The presentations will be organized as follows:

-- 8 minutes for presentation of the work done, supported by slides, with a mandatory 2 minute live demo (also prepare a video, just in case there is a technical problem);
+- 8 minutes for presentation of the work done, supported by slides, with a mandatory 2 minute live demo
+(also prepare a video of the demo, as backup, just in case there is a technical problem);
 - 7 minutes for questions and answers.

 It is highly recommended that each presentation includes: